Guide to PAYE Tax System (Pay As You Earn):

 What if I‘m charged too much tax?

-If you think you have overpaid tax or USC, than you can claim a tax refund for up to four years afterwards.
+If you think you have overpaid tax or USC, then you can claim a tax refund for up to four years afterwards.

-You may need to update the Revenue of changes in your personal circumstances and update any tax credits you’re eligible for, before they process a refund.
-That’s why an easier solution is to simply fill out a one page form, and get a tax rebates company to complete the rest of the process for you.
+You may need to update the Revenue Commissioners of changes in your personal circumstances and update any tax credits you’re eligible for, before they process a refund.
+That’s why an easier solution is to simply fill out our 60 second application form so our experts at Irish Tax Rebates can complete the rest of the process for you.

-For more information on the tax system, and how you can claim tax back, contact Irish Tax Rebates on 059 8634 794, or drop us an email to email@example.com.
+For more information on the tax system, and how you can claim tax back, check out some of our other articles.